mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 and, if you qualify, take the Psion career in your next term (see page 152).
 2 Aliens.
 You spend time among an alien race.
 Gain Life Sciences (biology) and a contact among an alien race.
 3 Alien artefact.
 You have a strange and unusual device from an alien culture that is not normally available to humans.
 4 Amnesia.
-Something happened to you, but you don’t know what it was.
+Something happened to you, but you don't know what it was.
 5 Contact with government.
 You briefly came into contact with the highest echelons of the Imperium – an Archduke or the Emperor, perhaps, or Imperial intelligence.
 6 Ancient technology.
 You have something older than the Imperium, or even something older than humanity.